History of the Dominican Republic: First Republic

-Spanish colony: 1861–1865
+Spanish colony (1861–1865)

-Pedro Santana inherited a bankrupt government on the brink of collapse.
-Having failed in his initial bids to secure annexation by the U.S. or France, Santana initiated negotiations with Queen Isabella II of Spain and the Captain-General of Cuba to have the island reconverted into a Spanish colony.

-The American Civil War rendered the United States incapable of enforcing the Monroe Doctrine.
-In Spain, Prime Minister Don Leopoldo O'Donnell advocated renewed colonial expansion, waging a campaign in northern Morocco that conquered the city of Tétouan.
+Pedro Santana inherited a bankrupt government on the brink of collapse and initiated negotiations with Queen Isabella II of Spain to have the eastern two-thirds of the island reconverted into a Spanish overseas territory.
+The U.S. Civil War rendered the United States incapable of enforcing the Monroe Doctrine.
 In March 1861, Santana officially restored the Dominican Republic to Spain.
 This move was widely rejected and there were several failed uprisings against Spanish rule.
 On July 4, 1861, former President Francisco del Rosario Sánchez was captured and executed by Santana after leading a failed invasion of Santo Domingo from Haiti.